pongpisit/cloudflare-gui-workshop-lab/docs/04-ztna-rbi.md

 ### 1.1 Navigate to Access Applications

-1. In the Zero Trust Dashboard, click **"Access"** in the left sidebar
+1. In the Zero Trust Dashboard, click **"Access controls"** in the left sidebar

 2. Click **"Applications"**